-International sales represented approximately 92%, 88% and 90% of net sales in 2017, 2016, and 2015, respectively.
+International sales represented approximately 88%, 92% and 88% of net sales in 2018, 2017, and 2016, respectively.
 We expect that international sales will continue to be a significant portion of our net revenue.
 International sales may fluctuate due to various factors, including:

-- fluctuations in foreign currency exchange rates because 92% of our sales are to international markets, volatile exchange rates may also impact our competiveness and margins - economic uncertainty related to the European sovereign debt situation - migration of manufacturing to low cost geographies - unexpected changes in regulatory requirements - tariffs and taxes - Bi-lateral and Multi-lateral trade agreements - difficulties in staffing and managing foreign operations - longer average payment cycles and difficulty in collecting accounts receivable - compliance with applicable export licensing requirements and the Foreign Corrupt Practices Act - product safety and other certification requirements - difficulties in integrating foreign and outsourced operations - civil unrest, political and economic instability
+- fluctuations in foreign currency exchange rates because 88% of our sales are to international markets, volatile exchange rates may also impact our competiveness and margins - economic uncertainty related to the European sovereign debt situation - migration of manufacturing to low cost geographies - unexpected changes in regulatory requirements, including Brexit - · tariffs and taxes - Bi-lateral and Multi-lateral trade agreements - difficulties in staffing and managing foreign operations - longer average payment cycles and difficulty in collecting accounts receivable - compliance with applicable export licensing requirements and the Foreign Corrupt Practices Act - product safety and other certification requirements - difficulties in integrating foreign and outsourced operations - civil unrest, political and economic instability